Cathy Areu

-Cathy Areu is an American journalist, author, and former educator who worked at Fox News in the role of the "Liberal Sherpa".
+Cathy Areu is an American journalist, author, and former educator who appeared on Fox News in the role of the "Liberal Sherpa".

 Early life and education

 Areu obtained her Bachelor of Arts in English literature from Florida State University in 1992, and a master's degree in English education from Nova Southeastern University, also in Florida.
 She became a tenured teacher in Florida and gained certification as a teacher in New Jersey.

 Career

 Overview

 From 2001 to 2012, Areu conducted interviews for The Washington Posts "First Person Singular" column, including with Laura Bush, Al Franken, Alberto Gonzales, Nancy Pelosi and Al Sharpton.
 She contributed to Latina Style in 2001; she also contributed to People magazine and USA Weekend.
 In 2001 she founded Catalina, a magazine aimed at Hispanic women.
 Her book, Latino Wisdom, a collection of stories about America's best-known Hispanic figures, was published by Barricade Books in 2006.